nham/wabbo_old_old/notes/linalg.md

 **Corollary:** If $(A,0)$ is a homogeneous system with $A \in \mathbb{F}^{m \times n}$ with $k$ pivots and $k < n$, then it has a non-trivial solution.

+This next theorem about square systems is a straightforward consequence of the Underconstrained System Theorem.

 **Theorem:** If $A \in \mathbb{F}^{n \times n}$ and $y \in \mathbb{F}^{n \times 1}$, then $A$ is row-equivalent to $I_n$ iff $(A,y)$ has exactly one solution.

 *Proof:* If some composition of elementary row ops, $f$, is such that $f(A) = I_n$, then the associated system of $f(A|y)$ is $(I_n, z)$ for some $z$, which clearly has only one solution.
 Conversely, if $(A,y)$ has only one solution, it could not be row-equivalent to a row-reduced matrix with $k < n$ pivots, for by the Underconstrained System Theorem it would have more than one solution.
 Any row-reduced echelon matrix which is row-equivalent to $A$ must have $n$ pivots.
 The only such matrix is $I_n$. $\Box$